NCBI-Hackathons/seqacademy/rnaseq.md

 Align the RNA-Seq samples using Hisat.

-This step would normally take several hours, but the `-u 2500` part of the command tells Hisat to only align the first 2500 reads.
-If you want to align all reads, remove this text.
+This step would normally take several hours, but the `-u 2500` part of the command tells HISAT to only align the first 2500 reads.

 Run the followning:

 `python scripts/rnaseq/runrnaseq.py`

+If you want to align all reads, run `scripts/rnaseq/runrnaseqall.py` instead.
+Keep in mind this would take several hours so it may be beneficial to run it as:

+`nohup python scripts/rnaseq/runrnaseqall.py &`

+Nohup runs a command in the background so that you may close your computer or command line interface.

 ## 1B.
 Samtools